2021 California gubernatorial recall election: Fundraising

+Campaign

 Qualified replacement candidates

 To have been listed on the ballot as a replacement candidate, a candidate must have been a United States citizen and registered to vote in California, submitted signatures from 65 registered voters and paid a $4,194.94 filing fee (which could be waived with the submission of 7,000 signatures of registered voters).
 Candidates who had been convicted of a felony involving bribery or embezzlement of public money were not allowed to run.

 The deadline for filing was July 16, 2021.
 Forty-six candidates qualified to appear on the recall ballot, consisting of 24 Republicans, nine Democrats, two Greens, one Libertarian, and ten no party preference.
 Four of the 46 candidates qualified after a Sacramento County judge invalidated application of SB 27 on recall elections and ordered California's Secretary of State to add candidates who did not meet requirements for tax return disclosure.
 The list of candidates on the ballot was certified on July 21, 2021.
-Additionally, seven write-in candidates were certified by the Secretary of State on September 3.
+Additionally, seven write-in candidates were certified by the secretary of state on September 3.
 Of the write-in candidates, their party affiliation consisted of two Democrats, one Republican, one American Independent, and three no party preference.
 Lieutenant Governor of California Eleni Kounalakis declined to run.

 Top candidates

 Debates

 The Richard Nixon Foundation announced plans for two debates during the month of August 2021: the first on August 4, and the second on August 22.
 The first debate was a 90-minute televised event held at the Nixon Presidential Library in Yorba Linda, California.
 Six Republican candidates (Faulconer, Elder, Cox, Jenner, Kiley, and Ose) were invited to participate, along with Newsom.
 The Nixon Foundation announced that all the Republican candidates, with the exception of Jenner, had accepted the invitation, and Gov. Newsom had not responded.
 A day after the debate was announced with Elder as a participant, the Elder campaign issued a statement that he would not attend the debate.

 During the August 17 debate in Sacramento, Cox was served with a subpoena while on stage, and on camera.
 The subpoena by a San Diego County court was for failure to pay a debt of about $100,000 from his 2018 gubernatorial campaign.
 Ose had initially accepted the invitation to appear at the same debate, but dropped out of the race the day of the debate, and therefore did not attend.
-Elder announced that he would not attend the debate, nor any other debate in which Newsom is not attending.
+Elder announced that he would not attend the debate, nor any other debate that Newsom was not attending.

 During the August 25 debate in Sacramento, Kevin Paffrath called on the other three candidates onstage (Faulconer, Cox, and Kiley) to drop out of the race and endorse him, stating he feared a lame-duck governor would get nothing done.